tastejs/PropertyCross/website/README.md

  * Shares as much code as possible.
  * Is well structured and uses a UI design pattern, e.g. MVVM, MVC, MVP ...
- * Provides a user experience that is in keeping with each platform.

-To expand on the last point, each mobile platform has its own identity - Android (Roboto), Windows Phone (Metro), iOS (Apple / skeuomorphic).
-In order for an application to be well received by its users, it is important that it 'fits' with other applications that alreayd exist on that platform.
-For this reason, we feel that it is important thta a cross-platform framework can deliver a different, and appropriate experience on each platform.
+ * Strictly adheres to the UI guidelines of each platform (where possible).

 # Get Involved

+(reword to make more inviting - use words like 'extend')

 We welcome community contributions to this project.
-There are a great many cross-platform frameworks that could be added to the current list, including RhoMobile, AppMobi, MoSync, Kendo UI Mobile,DXTREME, Moscrif ...
+There are a great many cross-platform frameworks that could be added to the current list, including RhoMobile, AppMobi, MoSync, Kendo UI Mobile, DXTREME, Moscrif ...
 If you want to add an implementation, just fork this project and have a go!
 Also, if you are interested in adding BlackBerrty implementations of the currently supported frameworks, that would be great!

+- Social media buttons
+- Fork me on github

 # Application Details